abdulsam/pigeon_net/README.md

-# Brain MRI Classification Project
+# Tumor Classifcation in Brain MRI Project
-## A project by Prompt-Pigeon group at the Neuromatch Academy
+## A project by Prompt-Pigeon group at the Neuromatch Academy 2021

-By Abdul Samad Shaikh, Suren, Hazrat Ali
+By Abdul Samad Shaikh, Surendra Maharjan, Hazrat Ali